WasmEdge/docs/docs/start/getting-started/quick_start.md

 Hello WasmEdge
 ```

-To learn more about how to create WASM services in Rust
+To learn more about how to create WASM services in Rust, see the following:

 - [Rust developer guides](/category/develop-wasm-apps-in-rust)
 - [HTTP application examples](https://github.com/WasmEdge/wasmedge_hyper_demo)